AtomMaterialUI/material-theme-issues/.github/ISSUE_TEMPLATE/bug_report.md

 description: File a bug report.
 title: '[Bug]: '
 labels: ["bug", "triage"]
-assignees: ''
 body:
   - type: markdown
+    attributes:
       value: |
         Thanks for filling out this bug report.
 Before continuing, please make sure that:
         - There is not a similar issue in the open **AND** closed issues
         - It is constantly reproducible
         - If possible, provide logs and/or screenshots.
         You can also visit us directly in the Slack Channel to talk to someone directly.
   - type: textarea
     id: description
     attributes: